-We went to visit schools and Rotary sites in Uganda and Tanzania we have been working for several years to improve buildings, facilities, water harvesting and other needs.
+We went to re-visit the schools and Rotary sites in Uganda and Tanzania we have been working with for several years, to improve buildings, facilities, water harvesting and other needs.

 Some of the schools in Uganda are benefiting from "Lunch4Learning" initiatives.

 1. A Lunch4Learning School.
 Children in the lunch queue

 2. We put this map of the world onto a wall at St. Paul's Primary School

 3. One of the schools where Lunch4Learning is being introduced

 4. One school has opted for making and then selling bricks in order to get cash.

 They are growing maize which is just about enough to feed all their children but they need money to pay for milling and to pay the cook.

 This school doesn't have any water at the moment so they have to pay for that to be transported, too.